YashMasurkar/html-and-css/README.md

 - box-sizing: border-box;: Changes how width and height are calculated so that padding and borders are included inside the element’s dimensions.
 This makes layout calculations much easier and more intuitive.
 - html, body { width: 100%; height: 100%; }
 - Ensures that the root elements (html and body) take up the full viewport.
 This is especially useful when you're building layouts that rely on full-height sections or want to use 100vh units effectively.
-3)targeting an element in css- to target an element we use two methods either ny using id of the element or class of element.
+3)Targeting an element in css - To target an element we use two methods either By using id of the element or class of element.
     id is targeted by using "#" .
-    for eg - I want to a target div with id main thenin css i will type" #main{ in these braces i will style div as i want } " .
+    for eg - I want to target a div with id main then in css i will type" #main{ in these braces i will style div as i want } " . class is targeted by using "." . for eg - i want to target a div with class main then in css i will type .main{ in these braces i will style div as i want } " .
 4)width and height -
 see file style.css and link.html file.
 in that we used width and height for div tag with id main try to change the values and see change in output.
-5)units like px and % -
+5)Units like px and % -
 see file style.css and link.html file.
 in these files we have used different div tags with different pixel and percentage values 6)margin and padding -